hgonring/NetScaler-ADC-and-MAS-Integration-with-Cisco-APIC/README.md

     > **NOTE:** To demonstrate Fabric Discovery, reset the APIC Simulator (see [Appendix](/ Appendix)) If only TEP-1-101 is present at login, see [Appendix](/Appendix) to   discover the Fabric.

-  7. Start vSphere from the Task Bar by clicking the icon, and make sure the Use Windows  Credentials checkbox is checked. **Click Login.**
+  7. Start vSphere from the Task Bar by clicking the **vSphere** icon, and make sure the Use Windows  Credentials checkbox is checked. **Click Login.**

   8. Check that the vpx1 and mas1 virtual machines are present and running as below.